iterative/link-check/README.md

 allows the link check to be run as optional in CI pipelines that run off exit codes.

-##### -d / --dry-run

-When this flag is present, no link checks will actually be run.
-Useful for debugging link patterns, as excluded links will have a description distinct from those stopped by the dry run alone.

 ### GitHub Action

 The GitHub action accepts rootURL and all the pattern options as inputs.